variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 #### checklist ####

+[x] reduce coupling between movement module and player [x] Remove world from Moveement Module
+[ ] Remove world from ArmCannon
-[ ] reduce coupling between movement module and player [ ] reduce coupling between arm_cannon and player
+[ ] Pull some functions like "move" into the Movement module somehow [ ] reduce coupling between arm_cannon and player
 [ ] change the way we use "world" in the player and module code
     - basically, I'd like to not have to pass world around.
 We'll